Particular/docs.particular.net/previews/azure-functions-service-bus.md

 ### License

-The license can be provided via the `NSERVICEBUS_LICENSE` environment variable which can be set via the Function settings in the Azure Portal.
+The license can be provided via the `NSERVICEBUS_LICENSE` environment variable, which can be set via the Function settings in the Azure Portal.
 For local development, `local.settings.json` can be used.
-In Azure, specify a Function setting using environment variable as the key.
+In Azure, specify a Function setting using the environment variable as the key.

 include: license-file-local-setting-file